By Jan Ayan

 One of our favorite activities is to visit a property and begin to develop its storyline before we start staging.
 We consider the community, the targeted buyer, and the property itself as we allow our ideas to unfold and envision the style that will best tell the story.

 If you don’t already know, we are a family real estate business, partnered with my husband, Jordan, and daughter, Ashley.
-Jordan is an agent for Keller Williams Luxury, and Ashley and I are the staging and property styling specialists.
+Jordan is an agent for Launch Real Estate and Ashley and I are the staging and property styling specialists.
 A running joke in our family is that it all projects start with a throw pillow since this was often the jumping off point in any of our renovation or redesign projects.

 Apparently, this approach has rubbed off on Ashley, as she too finds a good throw pillow almost irresistible, and, more often than not, the inspiration behind our property styling projects.
 Since we carry our own inventory, and also make at least a few new purchases for each particular project, we need to be prudent about how we spend those dollars.